The Truffle Hog: What is a truffle pig?

 There is no set number of truffles to expect from a day of truffle hunting.
 Some days the truffle hunter might return with just one truffle.
 On other days it is none.
 There are also days when truffle hogs or truffle hunting dogs identify half a dozen or more in a single afternoon.
 The experience and cooperative nature of the pig come into play in having a successful hunt.

-So, sometime before you die, you must find a way to taste a truffle.
+If you haven’t already had an opportunity to sample both the black and white kinds, you must find a way to taste these truffles.
 You will thank me for this.
 Below are some suggestions for retailers who carry truffle products.
 You can stretch your truffle tasting further by using them to flavor oil, butter or salt.
 A little truffle goes a long way.

 Where to buy truffles